timescale/docs.timescale.com-content/migrate-from-postgresql.md

 want to migrate to a table named `new_table`.
 The steps are:

-1. Create a new empty table with schema and other constraints based on the old one, using LIKE
+1. Create a new empty table with schema and other constraints based on the old one, using `LIKE`.
-1. Convert that table to a hypertable
+1. Convert the table to a hypertable and insert data from the older table.
 1. Add any additional indexes needed.

 ### 1. Creating the new empty table